prophet-project/stock-price-forecasting/README.md

 All Python libraries and models described in Dockerfile

+### Hardware

+* NVidia videocard with DLSS version >= 10 - actually GPU optional, and learning can be run on CPU, but models and enviroment configurated to run on GPU, in base case tenserflow can fallback to CPU, so not need change anything for start development

 ## Development

 If you on Windows, build and run in-Docker development enviroment